tarunkumar519/blog/content/posts/how i backup my passwords.md

 `2>&1` means discarding stardard error 2 to standard output 1 which then discards it as well.

 Once setup, this is done automatically everyday and we can check our drives for files with last modified dates and `stamp.txt` for when backups happened.

+## How to restore from backup

+This part is simple.
+Wherever you want to run vaultwarden, just install it and run it.
+Vaultwarden will create the ‘Bitwarden’ folder fresh.

+Just stop vaultwarden.
+Copy and paste your original Bitwarden folder - overwrite it.
+Start vaultwarden.

+Everything should be back to normal.
+You unlock it using your master password and even all the configuration you did inside ‘config.json’ is still there since it is also in the backed up files.